Purplebricks Lettings – Who’s Using This Service & Why?

 Cheaper online options…

 First and foremost, if you’re after a fully managed service and you’re prepared to pay north of 8% of the annual rent, then I can only recommend using the services of a local high-street agent.
-Or at least, looking into your local options.
+Or at least, looking into local options.

 I personally don’t see any sense in using an online solution if you’re looking for a local/hybrid service and willing to pay high-street prices, or close enough to.
 If it boils down to a percent or two more for a high-street service, I’d personally cough it up.
 Don’t be weird.